 Marlee Matlin is an Academy Award and Golden Globe winning actress, who is deaf.
 This book highlights her rollercoaster life story, with the struggles of overcoming her sudden hearing loss at 18 months old to receiving an Oscar for Best Actress for her performance in ‘Children of a Lesser God’.

 I particularly liked the book because it’s the first one I’ve read about a deaf person.
 I can see many similarities with her early life experiences and I can relate to her views on life being deaf.
-A key quote would be:

 Everything that Marlee did, from her TV and film appearances to performing on ‘Dancing with the Stars’, she always made sure that there was a way round any communication barriers.
 She had her interpreter with her most of the time, and she fought for ‘Deaf Talent’ which is deaf actors playing deaf roles, rather than hearing actors.

+She is a keen deaf activist.
 The book itself is quite touching because she had to juggle her job, as well as ‘battling her addiction’ and dealing with issues of inferred domestic abuse.

 Unfortunately most of the book seemed to me to be covering mundane day to day experiences.
 I was expecting a lot more about the deaf culture and her work with closed captioning and education.